evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidProofError.md

 title: "InvalidProofError"
 ---

-Represents an error that occurs when a KZG proof is invalid.
+Represents an EIP-4844 specific error that occurs when a KZG proof is invalid.

 Invalid proof errors can occur due to:
 - Providing a KZG proof that does not meet the expected criteria.